cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/services.rst

 Services Examples
 =================
-- Almost all of the :ref:`how-to guides <guides-index>` demonstrate the use of services.
+- Many of the :ref:`how-to guides <guides-index>` demonstrate the use of services.
-  (The exception is the :ref:`cdap-bi-guide`.)

-- From the :ref:`tutorials`, the *WISE: Web Analytics* and the *MovieRecommender: Recommender System* both demonstrate the use of services.